Portland Monthly is seeking smart, energetic, talented people to fill the positions below. See what it takes to join our team.

 We hire editorial interns on a rotating basis throughout the year, and are constantly on the hunt for bright, diligent, and ambitious applicants.

-The internship is unpaid, but we offer college credit to enrolled students who request it.
+The internship paid (minimum wage), and we offer college credit to enrolled students who request it.
 While we try to be flexible with work schedules and/or student schedules during the academic year, the internship requires a firm commitment of 20 hours per week, 5 days a week.

 We hire editorial interns for three seasonal four-month terms: May–August, September–December, and January–April.
 Please note in your cover letter for which term you are applying and your availability to work during the week.
-We prefer candidates who are able to commit to a regular schedule, either morning (9 am–1 pm) or afternoon (1–5 pm).
+We prefer candidates who are able to commit to a regular schedule, either morning (10 am–2 pm) or afternoon (1–5 pm).

 We train, but expect our interns to hit the ground running.
 Duties include fact-checking articles, assisting editors with research and reporting, and writing web stories and short print pieces.
 Fact-checking is our interns' primary task, but writing a close second.
 Typically, our editorial interns leave with a clip portfolio of around 10–20 digital stories and 1–3 print stories.